ShriyaGarlapati/ShriyaGarlapati/README.md

 ## About Me

 Software Engineer with 5 years of experience building scalable microservices and event-driven systems using Java, Spring Boot, React, and AWS.
-I've shipped production systems across healthcare, retail, and IoT — from Kafka-powered ingestion pipelines handling enterprise-scale throughput to React dashboards used daily by internal operations teams.

 Currently at **Walgreens**, focused on pharmacy microservices, distributed caching architecture, and infrastructure automation.
 Passionate about systems that are observable, testable, and built to stay fast under load.